Acacia ligulata: Taxonomy and naming

-The genus Acacia is derived from the Greek akakia, referring to sharp thorns.
-The shape of the phyllodes named the species ligulata, meaning strap-like or with a small tongue in Latin.
+The specific epithet (ligulata) refers to the shape of the phyllodes meaning 'strap-like' or 'with a small tongue' in Latin.

 Common names include sandhill wattle, umbrella bush, marpoo, dune wattle, small coobah, wirra, and watarrka.
 The latter name (pronounced what-ARR-kah) is the Luritja word for the species, and gives its name to the Aboriginal (Luritja and Arrernte) name for Kings Canyon, as well as the Watarrka National Park, in the Northern Territory.